 This one is a pictorial guide that is very helpful and I highly recommend it.

-Do you have an experience drying herbs?
+Do you have experience drying herbs?
 What techniques do you use?
 Leave a comment.

 This is the third article in a series on preserving food for winter.

-The first article offers a rational for investing the time in food preservation.
+The first article offers a rationale for investing time in food preservation.